 Hay ideally should be kept somewhere with good ventilation, cool, dark and dry.
 If you buy hay by the bale, please do not destroy the structure of the bale until you are actually using it.
 The condensed structure ensures all nutrients and freshness is preserved.

 Hay should smell fresh and sweet!
-If it is dusty or mouldy, throw it out!
+If it is dusty or moldy, throw it out!

 When feeding hay to your pigs, grab a hearty handful and place it in the hay rack.
 Give the hay a good shake to discard husks and small pieces that may end up in your piggy's eyes when they are yanking out/rooting around in the hay.